 The ISD Profile

-ISD's eight programs draw on departments all across the campus.
+ISD's eleven programs draw on departments all across the campus.
 Faculty members collaborate to teach students new approaches to subjects and encourage out-of-the-box thinking and experimentation while also grounding them in solid research and presentation skills.

 ISD faculty and staff are committed to the following, among other values: